 AVAV's models include the Raven, Wasp, and Puma.

 The Raven is the most widely used unmanned aircraft system in the world today.
 With a wingspan of 4.5 feet and a weight of 4.2lbs, the Raven can be deployed by hand.
-The Wasp is even smaller, weighing just 2.85lbs with a 3.3 foot wingspan.
-And the Puma is a little bigger than both, but has the capability of being able to land on water.
+The Wasp is even smaller, weighing just 2.85lbs with a 3.3-foot wingspan.
+And the Puma is a little bigger than both, but has the capability of landing on water.
 It also has a broader range and longer-lasting battery.

 As a recent demonstration showed, the Switchblade can work in tandem with the Puma, with the Puma providing recon and targeting info, and the Switchblade swooping in to neutralize the threat.
 This communication is called “sensor-to-shooter” and reduces the burden on the drone operators.